OS-CRN74025-Group1/Tutorial4_JeopardyGame/README.md

 A C-based implementation of the Jeopardy game for Operating Systems course.

+To set up the development environment for the Tutorial4_JeopardyGame project, you have two options using Nix:
+1. Using `nix develop` (recommended, uses flakes)
+2. Using `nix-shell` (legacy approach)

-To set up the development environment for the Tutorial4_JeopardyGame project, you will need to use `nix-shell`.
-This will ensure that all the necessary dependencies and tools are available.
+Both methods will ensure that all the necessary dependencies and tools are available.

 ### Installing Nix